riteshhere/Disfl-QA/README.md

 ## Directory Structure
 --------------------------------------
+The directory structure below outlines how the project is organized and what each file and folder contains:

 ├── Final_model/
 │   ├── BART_Predication.csv         # Prediction on test set based on the selected model
-│   ├── Training_Arguments.csv   # Main model-building script
+│   ├── Training_Arguments.csv       # Model-building script
-│
-├── augemented_dataset/
+├── augmented_dataset/
-│   ├── DataAugmentation.ipynb   # Using data augemneation to increase the dataset
+│   ├── DataAugmentation.ipynb       # Using data augmentation to increase the dataset
 │   ├── test_augmeneted.csv          # Test dataset after adding augmented data
 │   ├── train_augmeneted.csv         # Train dataset after adding augmented data
-│   └── val_augmeneted.csv       # val dataset after adding augmented data
+│   └── val_augmeneted.csv           # Validation dataset after adding augmented data

-│
 ├── experimentations/
-│   ├── Disfl-qa.ipynb                # Experimentation on T5 and BART fine tuning
+│   ├── Disfl-qa.ipynb               # Experimentation on T5 and BART fine-tuning
-│   └── Analysis_and_evalaution.ipynb # Analysis and eval of dataset and prediction
+│   ├── Analysis_and_evaluation.ipynb # Analysis and evaluation of dataset and prediction
-│
-├── README.md                    # Project overview and instructions for setup and usage ├── report.pdf                   # report on the projects(fine tuning, evaluation and analysis)
+├── README.md                        # Project overview and instructions for setup and usage
+├── report.pdf                       # Report on the project (fine-tuning, evaluation, and analysis)
-├── .gitignore                   # Specifies files and directories ignored by git └── LICENSE                      # License file for the project
+├── .gitignore                       # Specifies files and directories ignored by Git
+└── LICENSE                          # License file for the project